Complete Guide To Caring For An Elderly Parent

 Getting older can be a challenge.
 Aging in place can become stressful when home or health needs become too overwhelming.

-At Philips Lifeline, we understand the anxieties associated with aging in place as well as caring for aging parents.
+At Lifeline, we understand the anxieties associated with aging in place as well as caring for aging parents.

 While aging in place offers the benefit of being able to remain in a familiar location, it can also be challenging when it comes to household maintenance like cleaning and keeping a safe environment.
 Here is a checklist of elder care at home.

 - Ask your loved one to sign a release so you can speak to their healthcare team and have the contact information for their physician, specialists, and local hospital